julioscanoa/sketching_mri/README.md

 python example_l1wavelets.py --device=0 --verbose
 ```

+## Version 2.0 notes
+Version 2.0 of the coil sketching code is uploaded.
+Reconstruction classes are lighter and more efficient.
+Currently, this new version includes only the L1-Wavelets reconstruction.
+This will be updated in the future.
+Python script and jupyter notebooks for this version are included as well.

 ### Jupyter notebook
 Install the jupyter lab packages and enable the ipywidgets notebook extension for showing progress bars.